SiggiSmara/BiocratesQCexplore/README.md

 All of the data in this public database are not real as they are only for demonstration purposes.
 The real data is part of the [CHRIS study](https://de.chris.eurac.edu/) and access to it is governed by the [CHRIS study regulations](http://www.eurac.edu/en/research/health/biomed/projects/Pages/default.aspx).

+To see it in action just run the app within the [BiocratesQCexplore](BiocratesQCexplore) folder making sure that the SQLite database found there is also present.